eeriemyxi/urban-scraper/readme.md

-# Asynchronous and Synchronous Urban dictionary scraper
+# Asynchronous and Synchronous Urban Dictionary Scraper

 It uses [selectolax](https://github.com/rushter/selectolax) to parse the HTML and [httpx](https://github.com/encode/httpx) for sending HTTP requests.